The PACE of Creativity

 Creative Leaders manage cultural barriers such as race, religion, gender, age and lifestyles that can divide and create conflict with a syngergistic, integral approach that serves the whole system.

+Creative Leaders have reached a high level of understanding in terms of their own values and understand the drives and motivations of people at all levels of development.
 They have trod a path many have yet to walk and can act as guides, helping us lay stepping-stones across a slippery terrain.
 They have an ability to consider many perspectives at once seeing patterns and connections others do not notice because they are not hampered by unhealthy, egotistic concerns.
 The creative leader is aligned with the creative force of evolution and represents the flow of natural design becoming conscious of itself.
+They are open.
+They recognize that the only permanent thing in the universe is change.
+They accept that our individual lives are a journey that may not necessarily have a purpose, other than the one we alone give to ourselves.

 Creative Leaders behave with patience, realizing that people will only act for change when they are ready and willing.